iiVeil/PacketHelper/README.md

   Next is sending a packet to the client.

 Remember, when sending a packet to the client, `fromClient` is not accessible.
-If you need that value in the method that handles the packet, put it in the data class.
+If you need that value in the method that handles the packet, put it in the `Data` class.

     public static Session session = new Session("YOUR.MOD.GUID");
     public void MyClientPacketMethod(Packet packet)